Junho12267/Final-Project-GEOL0069/README.md

 Fu, L.L. and Cazenave, A. eds., 2000.
 Satellite altimetry and earth sciences: a handbook of techniques and applications (Vol. 69).
 Elsevier.
 Holland, D.M., Nicholls, K.W. and Basinski, A., 2020.
 The southern ocean and its interaction with the Antarctic ice sheet.
 Science, 367(6484), pp.1326-1330.

+GEOL0069, Artificial Intelligence for Earth Observation, Week 8, Eddies_from_altimetry_part_1 and 2

 Pegliasco, C., Delepoulle, A., Mason, E., Morrow, R., Faugère, Y. and Dibarboure, G., 2022.
 META3.
 1exp: A new global mesoscale eddy trajectory atlas derived from altimetry.
 Earth System Science Data, 14(3), pp.1087-1107.

 Sallée, J.B., 2018.
 Southern ocean warming.
 Oceanography, 31(2), pp.52-62.